dis-moi/backend/CONTRIBUTING.md

 All JavaScript must adhere to [PHP The Right Way](https://phptherightway.com/#code_style_guide) code style.

+We also use [PHP CS Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) to enforce @Symfony code style.

 ### Git Commit Messages

-We use Angular commit messages guidelines
+We use [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) messages guidelines

 Each commit message consists of a **header**, a **body** and a **footer**.
 The header has a special format that includes a **type**, a **scope** and a **subject**: